FaharasNET

 • It keeps a safe record of who you are

 Some countries are already using blockchain for identity.
-Estonia and Georgia have seen big improvements.
-They’ve cut down on identity theft and made things more secure.
+Estonia and Georgia have seen big improvements, reducing identity theft and making things more secure.

 There are tools out there to help you manage your digital identity.
 Things like Sovrin and Microsoft’s ION make it easy.
 They’re the first step to taking back control of your online self.

-As blockchain gets better, we’ll have a safer way to prove who we are.
-We won’t have to share all our personal info.
-This means fewer data breaches and less chance of identity theft.
+As blockchain improves, we’ll have a safer way to prove who we are.
+We won’t have to share all our personal info, which means fewer data breaches and less chance of identity theft.

 Decentralized finance opens permissionless investing